chineseperson0645/CS30-major-project/Documentation/proposal.md

 ## Needs to Have List

     Player will need to be able to:
     - Engage in combat with entities (PVE)
-    - Engage with enviorment (Potions)
+    - Engage with enviorment (Potions) [/]
     - Have abilities (Power Slash, Pocket Shot, Basic Stab)
     - Move around in open world enviorment [/]

     Enviorment will need to be/have:
     - Open world [/]
     - Generating entities (Set Positions)
-    - Have interactable items (Random Postions) //Ask if we can change to set locations.
+    - Have interactable items (Set Postions)[/]
     - Have different locations (Village, Forest) [/]

     Game will need to:
-    - Have entities (enemies and passives alike)
+    - Have entities (enemies and passives alike) //Ask if wwe can change to a singular boss.
     - Starting Screen
     - Ending Screen